rsdoiel/antenna/archives/2025/science_and_technology_2025.02.md

 date: 2025-01-17, updated: 2025-01-17, from: The Register (UK I.T.
 News)

-<h4>Test flight seven did better on the ground with a successful booster catch</h4> <p>SpaceX has again lost a Starship, after the seventh test flight of the spacecraft ended with a “rapid unscheduled disassembly”, but is nonetheless celebrating the mission as it ended with the second successful catch of its Super Heavy booster.…</p>
+<h4>Test flight seven did better on the ground with a successful booster catch – as aircraft divert from falling debris</h4> <p><strong>Updated</strong>  SpaceX has again lost a Starship, after the seventh test flight of the spacecraft ended with a “rapid unscheduled disassembly”, but is nonetheless celebrating the mission as it ended with the second successful catch of its Super Heavy booster.…</p>

 <br>